corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-operations-upgrade-cordapps.md

     * By RPC using the `setFlowsDrainingModeEnabled` method with the parameter `false`.
     * Via the shell by issuing the command `run setFlowsDrainingModeEnabled enabled: false`.

-8. Run the contract upgrade authorisation flow `ContractUpgradeFlow$Initiate` for each state that requires updating.
+8. Run the contract upgrade authorization flow `ContractUpgradeFlow$Initiate` for each state that needs to be updated.
-You can do this manually via RPC, but if there are more than a couple of states, the CorDapp developer should provide a script which queries the vault and runs this flow for all states.
+You can do this manually via RPC.
+However, if there are more than a couple of states, you should provide a script that queries the vault and runs this flow for all states.
   Only one participant for each state need run `ContractUpgradeFlow$Initiate`.
 The flow automatically upgrades the state for all participants.